 ESG Gap Analysis Tool

-The Hydropower Sustainability ESG Gap Analysis Tool enables hydropower project proponents and investors to identify and address gaps against international good practice.
+The Hydropower Sustainability ESG Gap Analysis Tool (HESG Tool) enables hydropower project proponents and investors to identify and address gaps against international good practice.

-The ESG Tool is based on the framework of the Hydropower Sustainability Assessment Protocol.
-It assesses projects against the requirements of the Protocol’s environmental, social and governance topics.
+The HESG Tool is based on the framework of the Hydropower Sustainability Assessment Protocol (HSAP).
+It assesses projects against the requirements of the HSAP’s environmental, social and governance topics.

 The tool provides an action plan to help project teams address any gaps against good practice.
 It is divided into 12 sections which are compatible with IFC Environmental and Social Performance Standards and the World Bank’s new Environmental and Social Framework.

 The HESG Tool was developed by the International Hydropower Association (IHA) between February 2017 and June 2018 under the mandate of the Hydropower Sustainability Assessment Council, with the support of the Swiss State Secretariat for Economic Affairs (SECO).
 The tool was launched on 11 July 2018.

 A key driver in the development of the HESG Tool was the demand for an effective, lower cost alternative to a full HSAP assessment, one which is accessible to projects seeking eligibility for green or climate bond financing.

 The HESG Tool covers topics relating to the environmental, social and governance elements of the HSAP, including the HSAP’s climate change topic, which was launched in July 2018.
 The 12 sections are as follows:

 2. Labour and Working Conditions

 6. Biodiversity and Invasive Species